Red Dragon vs Bloodgood Japanese Maple: 4 Key Differences

 Red Dragon has a more mushroom-shaped crown.
 It spreads equally in width and height.
 But its branches tend to sag, so it looks broader than tall.

 The value of Bloodgood is in its canopy.
-It can provide sufficiently good shade under which shade-loving plants can be grown above all.
-It can also be used as a resting place during hot summers.
+It can provide sufficiently good shade under which shade-loving plants can be grown.

-A small advantage of Red Dragon is that it is better suited to growing in a container.
-Thanks to its compact size you can keep it in a pot for many years.
+A slight advantage of Red Dragon is that it is better suited to growing in a container.
+Thanks to its compact size, you can keep it in a pot for many years.

 Leaves

-Bloodgood has larger leaves which are usually divided into 5-7 lobes.
-The lobes are large and the cuts are quite narrow, resulting in a leaf blade that is quite large.
+Bloodgood has larger leaves, usually divided into 5-7 lobes.
+The lobes are large, and the cuts are pretty narrow, resulting in a leaf blade that is quite large.

 Red Dragon, on the other hand, has much more heavily cut leaves.
 The incisions are deep and wide.
 The leaf blade is almost absent, the leaf looks as if composed only of veins.

-Moreover, the lobes are also split into smaller lobes, which in turn have serrations.
+Moreover, the lobes are also split into smaller ones with serrations.
 All this makes the Red Dragon leaf much more interesting and unusual.

 This is one of the features for which it is very highly valued.
 Some people see the shape of a flying dragon in its leaves.
 This is what became the name of this variety.